realkibou/Guardians-of-Buana/_Storyline/10_Storyline_and_Quests.md

 NPC:
 - Head of the DoD-Recruiters [Khonemany], male
 - Head of the WF-Recruiters [Altanchimeg], female
-- Akmen Glee, messanger
+- [AkmenGlee], messanger

 Quests 75 XP:
-- Easy 4x75 = 300 XP to Medium if they fight: Get knowledge of something/find someone.
+- GIVEN Easy 4x75 = 300 XP to Medium if they fight: Get knowledge of something/find someone.
 Maybe they get a note from the DoD "Looking for power and up your skills?
-Find me in the back of the ship" If they go the recruiter (Simok, Drow, pride, honor and has a certain weight to his voice, quite convincing voice) will tell them that there is one person on board ([AkmenGlee], Common, Human, dressed grey, rather poor, he is protecting the box he carries with his life, he signed up for a delivery quest, but the amount of gold that he needs for his family is huge.
+Find me in the back of the ship"  If they go the recruiter ([Simok], Drow, pride, honor and has a certain weight to his voice, quite convincing voice) will tell them that there is one person on board ([Akmen Glee], Common, Human, dressed grey, rather poor, he is protecting the box he carries with his life, he signed up for a delivery quest, but the amount of gold that he needs for his family is huge.
 He was instructed to trust noone.
 He also carries a note with an address of where to delivery the box.) that carries something of great interest.
 They should find out who that is and tell/bring the item to the recruiter.
 When they try to steal it from Akmen Glee he will try to convince them with his life, that this is more important to than anything in this world to bring it.
 They worst case have to fight and kill him.

 Fight 525XP:
-- Med 4x150 = 600XP: (2x Thugs, 4x Bandits) Some of the immigrants are recruiter for the different factions.
+- NOT GIVEN BECAUSE NOT ENGANGED Med 4x150 = 600XP: (2x Thugs, 4x Bandits) Some of the immigrants are recruiter for the different factions.
 They are highly competetive, so the group notices some yelling that starts into a brawl between the recruiters of (Disciples of Darkness [Khonemany]) and (The Warforged, [Altanchimeg]).
 The group is free to stop the both partis from fighting.
 Those two will group will eventuall get locked up.
 (Later when the ship beaches, they have a chance to go back for them).
-- Hard 4x225 = 1100 XP: (Chuul) Against a Chuul that is attacking the ship.
+- GIVEN Hard 4x225 = 1100 XP: (Chuul) Against a Chuul that is attacking the ship.
 Many people are thrown of board.
 Eventually the Chuul is fought of, but the ship is not in control anymore as the ruder is heading with high speed towards the riff and shore.
-- Med 4x150 = 600XP: The characters have a bit of time to act and maybe gain control of the ship before it crashes.
+- GIVEN Med 4x150 = 600XP: The characters have a bit of time to act and maybe gain control of the ship before it crashes.

 Conclusion:
 The ship never will make it to it original destination Tirtakencana.
 It crashlands east to Danau Tirtaken on the east of the small Peninsula.

 ## Session 2 - The Crashlanding 600 XP
 Objective: Group learns about how to travel and that preperation is key.
 Establish that there is a mysterious item in the world that they should transport.